CCPA

 CCPA Penalties: What are the Penalties for Violating CCPA

-TL,DR: The California Consumer Privacy Act (CCPA) imposes civil penalties of up to $7,500 per intentional violation and $2,500 per unintentional violation, enforced through lawsuits brought by the California Attorney General Businesses receive a 30-day notice to perform corrective actions for identified breaches, but this cure period is discretionary if the breach results in direct…
+TL,DR: CCPA imposes civil penalties up to $7,500 per intentional violation and $2,500 per unintentional violation.
+Consumers can seek statutory damages between $100 and $750 per incident for data breaches Businesses receive a 30-day notice for corrective action, but the cure period is discretionary if the breach results in direct consumer harm CCPA applies to…

 CCPA Requirements